srihari-sridharan/testing-javascript-applications-review-comments/chapter04-review-comments.md

 # Testing JavaScript Applications

 > **Note:** The below files were reviewed for correctness and tests were executed and verified.
 Readers are requested to change the file path in the codebase to match their respective platform - e.g. Windows/Linux/Mac.
 Shall we consider using some node functions from `path` to normalize this?
+I changed the file path for log files wherever required and committed the changes to [my fork](https://github.com/srihari-sridharan/testing-javascript-applications).
+May be users running this on Windows will find this useful.

+While reviewing chapters 2, 3 and 4 I observed that the name in `package.json` and `package-lock.json` was getting updated

 ## Chapter 4: Testing back-end applications